synapticloop/panl/README.md

 **A Note On Running The Commands**

 *These are the commands for either Microsoft Windows or *NIX operating systems (Linux/Apple Macintosh).
-Should there be any errors - see the ‘Getting Started’ section for a more in-depth explanation and approach.***
+Should there be any errors - see the ‘Getting Started’ section for a more in-depth explanation and approach.**

+---

+> **WARNING:** The Solr Release version `9.7.0` has changed the options for creating a new example cloud.
+> The command line option has changed from `-noprompt` to `--no-prompt`

+> All other commands remain the same

+---

 ```
 **IMPORTANT**: You will need to replace the